-• The MFC-10 Charger is a microprocessor based, fully automated precision equipment for charging batteries used in Aircraft, Industrial, Medical and other applications where it is required to charge batteries as specified by the battery manufacturer or as required.

-• The MFC-10 Charger can be used as a standalone charger, connected to a battery charging hub, computer controlled via JFM's BTAS-16 software or computer controlled via user developed software.
+- The MFC-25 Charger is a microprocessor based, fully automated precision piece of equipment for charging batteries used in Aircraft, Industrial, Medical and other applications where the user needs to charge batteries as specified by the battery manufacturer or as required. - The MFC-25 Charger can be used as a standalone charger, connected to a battery charging hub, computer controlled via JFM's BTAS-16 software or computer controlled via user developed software.